Mumbai–Ahmedabad high-speed rail corridor: Construction

 The NHSCR floated tenders for the construction of the undersea tunnel on 23 April 2019.
 A tender for works between Vadodara and Ahmedabad was floated in August 2019.
-In January 2021, the NHSRC invited final bids for the construction of the Mumbai terminal.
+In January 2021, the NHSRCL invited final bids for the construction of the Mumbai terminal.
 The agency floated tenders for construction of the Sabarmati depot in August 2021.

-The NHSRC reinvented tender for the underground HSR station at BKC grounds, Mumbai on 22 August 2022.
-It has also reinvented vendor for India's longest undersea tunnel of 21 km on 23 September 2022.
+The NHSRCL reinvented the tender for the underground HSR station at BKC grounds, Mumbai, on 22 August 2022.
+It has also reinvented the vendor for India's longest undersea tunnel of 21 km on 23 September 2022.

-The NHSRC stated that construction work on the project would create 90,000 direct and indirect jobs, including more than 51,000 technician jobs.
-The NHSRC announced that it had cast the first full height pier for the project near Vapi, Gujarat on 31 July 2021.
+The NHSRCL stated that construction work on the project would create 90,000 direct and indirect jobs, including more than 51,000 technician jobs.
+The NHSRCL announced that it had cast the first full height pier for the project near Vapi, Gujarat, on 31 July 2021.

 A Full Span Launching Equipment-Straddle Carrier and Girder Transporter was deployed for use in the project in September 2021.
-The equipment was indigenously designed and manufactured at Larsen and Toubro's manufacturing facility in Kanchipuram, Tamil Nadu.
+The equipment was indigenously designed and manufactured at Larsen & Toubro's manufacturing facility in Kanchipuram, Tamil Nadu.
 Over 30 such machines will be used in the construction of the project.

-As of 27 February 2025, 394 km of pier foundations, 375 km of piers, 320 km of girder castings, 293 km of viaducts, 150 km of noise barriers, and 143 km of track bed and had been completed, but track laying had not yet begun.
+As of 27 February 2025, 394 km of pier foundations, 375 km of piers, 320 km of girder castings, 293 km of viaducts, 150 km of noise barriers, and 143 km of track bed had been completed, but track laying had not yet begun.
+Assembly processs on an TBM was reported to have been underway on 9th April 2026 and it is estimated to start excavation work within 97 days.

 Infrastructure and operations

 Indian Railways proposes to operate two types of services on the corridor.
 A "Rapid Train" or express service with only two stops at Surat and Vadodara, and a slower service that stops at all stations.
 The "Rapid Train" would complete the journey in 2 hours and 7 minutes, while the slower service would take 2 hours and 58 minutes.
-In total, 70 daily services will be operated on the line, or 35 services in each direction with 3 services per hour during peak hours and 2 services per hour during off-peak hours.
+In total, 70 daily services will be operated on the line, or 35 services in each direction, with 3 services per hour during peak hours and 2 services per hour during off-peak hours.
 The Railways estimates that the high-speed rail corridor will have a daily ridership of around 36,000 in 2023.
-Trains will operate between 6.00am and midnight.
+Trains will operate between 6:00am and midnight.
 Currently, a train journey from Mumbai to Ahmedabad takes 7 hours.
 Courtesy to passengers in train rides will be emphasised, similar to the Japanese counterparts, such as train drivers greeting passenger with "Namaste" at the start and end of a railway trip.

-On 9 January 2017 at Vibrant Gujarat Summit, the Gujarat Government and the National High-Speed Rail Corporation Limited (NHSRC) signed an MoU worth ₹67000 crore for component manufacturing for the high-speed rail corridor.
+On 9 January 2017, at the Vibrant Gujarat Summit, the Gujarat Government and the National High-Speed Rail Corporation Limited (NHSRCL) signed an MoU worth ₹67000 crore for component manufacturing for the high-speed rail corridor.
 The Gujarat Government will bear 25% of the total project cost and provide land for the project.